 I offer outreach to schools, homes and aged care centres in the Macedon Ranges and Mount Alexander shires (Regional Victoria, Australia) as well as online sessions.
-In addition to individuals’ self-funding their sessions, organisations such as Anglicare, Amicus and private organisations fund me to support individuals and groups needing therapy.
+In addition to individuals’ self-funding their sessions, organisations such as Anglicare, Amicus, Local Government Health Centres and private organisations fund me to support individuals and groups needing therapy.
 I work with children, young people (Teens) and adult women, customising my work to individuals’ hopes for therapy, wellbeing support and creative connections.

 Presently, I support people navigating an array of challenges including trauma, anxiety, depression, self-harm, chronic illness/pain, grief, anger, dementia and life purpose re-desiging.
-I work with a multi-modal arts approach (from my Masters training at The MIECAT Institute), companioning people to inquire into what they bring to our work together, using a wide range of artistic mediums (including visual arts, writing, poetry, letter writing, photography, drama, dance, movement, textiles, sculpture, play etc.).
+I work with a multi-modal arts approach (from my Masters training at The MIECAT Institute), companioning people to inquire into what they bring to our work together, using a wide range of creative inquiry approaches entwined with diverse artistic mediums (including visual arts, writing, poetry, letter writing, photography, drama, dance, movement, textiles, sculpture, play etc.).

 However, you don’t need to be good at art to experience the many benefits of working in this way with me.
-We all have an imagination and I can fine tune my approach to meet your imagination, your interests, your strengths and your curiosities in carefully connecting ways to the diverse arts offerings that are available.
-I also weave in nature based/eco Art Therapy approaches through my work, so I either bringing nature in, or we can meet in nature.
+I can fine tune my approach to meet your imagination, your interests, your strengths and your curiosities in carefully connecting ways to the diverse arts offerings that are available.
+I also weave in nature based/eco Art Therapy approaches through my work, so I either bring nature in, or we can meet in nature.
 The options for creative expression and exploration are endless…and you have choices.

 I am also passionate about creative movement and therefore embodiment (being in our bodies and working with our bodies: mind-body connected), so this medium of somatic (body-based) awareness is woven in according to people’s comfort ~ with bringing their bodies into the work.
 My work is trauma-informed and connected to; neuroscience approaches, Gestalt and Narrative Therapy influences and is now becoming even richer through ‘Somatic Experiencing’ learnings.